Al882403/Discord-nitro-promotion-codes-generator-and-checker/README.md

 Phonix generator is a tool  to generate discord nitro promotion codes and checks them! valid codes will automaticlly be extracted to a .txt file.

-Install reqs from reqirememnts.txt file using cmd.
+Install reqs from reqirememnts.txt file using cmd by typing `pip install -r reqirements.txt`

+When you install everything from reqirements.txt file you click on the address bar and type "cmd" and then type in the cmd window `python main.py` and the tool should work correctly.